Automatic Data Repair: Are We Ready to Deploy?: Preliminaries

+This error reduction evaluation defined in \emph{Definition} \ref{defn: problem-definition} encompasses correcting all erroneous cells within a dataset.
+It shares the same definition of \emph{holistic repair}, as studied in most recently proposed data repair algorithms~\cite{Rekatsinas17holoclean, Mahdavi20baran, raha19mahdavi, Pham21spade}.

-In the data repair process, rules serve as critical guidelines and can be categorized as specific rules and general rules.
-Specific rules provide explicit instructions for modifying erroneous values, making data repair a deterministic process.
+Expert experience and field knowledge of the data serve as a critical guideline in the data repair process.
+These guidelines manifest as rules and constraints (cstrs).
+Rules provide explicit instructions for modifying erroneous values, making data repair a deterministic process~\cite{Fan12master, Hao17novelcost}.
 However, real-world scenarios often lack external sources of authoritative information, such as master data or expert insights.
-This absence poses a significant challenge in employing specific rule-based approaches~\cite{Hao17novelcost}.
+This absence poses a significant challenge in employing rules in the data repair process~\cite{Hao17novelcost}.
+In contrast, constraints are designed to capture the relationships between specific attributes or values.
+Constraints have a \emph{wider} range of applications, since professional external information may not always be accessible.

-In contrast, general rules are designed to capture the relationships between attributes or values within specific attributes.
-Due to inherently simpler nature, general rules have a wider range of applications.
-Most automatic data repair algorithms are built based on general rules like functional dependency (FD) and denial constraint (DC).
-Given an instance $I$ of relation $R$, which is characterized by a set of attributes $Attrs=\{A_1, A_2, \ldots, A_n\}$ that describe $I$ as a collection of tuples.
-FD~\cite{Papenbrock15FdEvaluation} and DC~\cite{dcfinder19Pena} could be stated as follows.